yoshida-lab/XenonPy/README.md

   <img height="200" src="https://github.com/yoshida-lab/XenonPy/blob/master/logo.png" alt="xenonpy">
 </p>

-**Our XenonPy.MDL is under technical maintenance and is not available during this period, sorry for all the inconvenience.
-We will make an announcement as soon as the expected date of recovery is determined.**
+**Our XenonPy.MDL is under technical maintenance due to some security issues found during a server upgrade.
+Our current plan is to recover the access at the release of v0.7 (a conservative estimate of release date would be mid 2022).
+In the mean time, if you would like to get access to the pretrained models, please contact us directly with your purpose of using the models and your affiliation.
+We will try to provide necessary aid to access part of the model library based on specific needs.
+Sorry for all the inconvenience.
+We will make further announcement here when a more concrete recovery schedule is available.**

 # XenonPy project